gcervantes8/Fast-Image-Gans/README.md

 # Mario-GAN
-Learning Pytorch by creating a GAN from Mario 64 data
+This GAN generates images from Mario 64 data, this project is to help me learn Pytorch.